Kidney cancer care at Mayo Clinic

 Experts in kidney-sparing surgery

-At Mayo Clinic, urologic surgeons are the leaders in kidney-sparing surgery (partial nephrectomy) approaches to kidney cancer removal.
-Highly trained and experienced experts can accomplish kidney preservation in circumstances that otherwise might cause a patient to have severely limited kidney function or the need for dialysis.
+Mayo Clinic urologic surgeons are leaders in using kidney-sparing surgery (partial nephrectomy) approaches to kidney cancer removal.
+Highly trained and experienced experts can accomplish kidney preservation in circumstances that otherwise might cause severely limited kidney function or the need for dialysis.

 Urologists have access to the latest technology and use advanced surgical techniques to offer robot-assisted options (also called robotic surgery) and open surgery for partial nephrectomy.
 Mayo Clinic experience and surgical specialization results in excellent outcomes and minimizes potential complications.